Par Avion (airline): History

 In February 2014, the airline announced it was intending to expand into the mainland and commence regular services from Essendon to Griffith.
 Following approval by the Civil Aviation Safety Authority, the airline announced the first services would begin on 17 March, under the Par Avion brand.
-The airline will use Cessna 404 Titan aircraft on the new route.
+The airline used Cessna 404 Titan aircraft on the route.
 The airline has since dropped the route.

-In September 2015 the airline announced they would introduce a new service from Hobart (Cambridge Aerodrome) to King Island via Wynyard and in partnership with Sharp Airlines.
+In September 2015 the airline announced it would introduce a new service from Hobart (Cambridge Aerodrome) to King Island via Wynyard and in partnership with Sharp Airlines.
 Flights commenced in November using 6-9 passenger seating Piper Navajo and the occasional service using Cessna 404 weeks before the route was dropped.
 Airlines of Tasmania / Par Avion Airlines would fly from Cambridge Aerodrome to Wynyard, passengers could then board a Sharp Airlines flight to connect with King Island.
 Flights operated twice daily on Monday, Wednesday and Friday.
-However flights were suspended in late 2015 due to poor passenger numbers.
+Flights were suspended in late 2015 due to poor passenger numbers.